-FINDINGS COMMENTARY A companion article from the same research team concluded that even if the pledges were fully implemented, they would be unlikely to affect consumption or have any significant positive impact on population health.
-The reason was that the pledges generally do not entail actions which would make alcohol less available (1 2) or more expensive, the main ways to curb consumption.
-Indeed, the deal has been presented as an alternative to the mandatory regulation needed to enforce such measures across the market.
+Responsibility Deal pledges promoted by the Department of Health would be unlikely to significantly affect consumption or population health.
+A companion article from the same research team has analysed the plans made by alcohol industry organisations to fulfil the pledges they signed up to, plus progress on those plans as reported in 2013 and 2014.
+It concluded that even these relatively weak levers had generally not been activated by the Responsibility Deal, but had already been or were in the process of being activated regardless.
 Counteracting any possible benefits seems to be (> below) the major public health negative of helping to forestall a minimum unit price for alcohol in England.
 If the deal has helped substitute relatively ineffective pledges for more effective regulations, it cannot be considered a good deal in terms of population health in England.